HohShenYien/HohShenYien.github.io/_posts/2021-09-09-first-hackathon.md

 before-content: toc.html
 ---

-Somewhere around the end of July I saw this interesting one-month [hackathon](https://hackathon.data.gov.my/) organized by Ministry of Education of Malaysia.
+Somewhere around the end of July, I saw this interesting one-month [hackathon](https://hackathon.data.gov.my/) organized by Ministry of Education of Malaysia.
 As I would be having a 1.5 month holiday very soon (plus the prizes looked very attractive haha), I decided to give it a try and invited 3 of my other